 If your research has been paid for (wholly or partly) or assisted in some way by a research council, a private company, another university or any other organization outside Loughborough University, then there may be some restriction on how that research may be published.
-For instance, if an Article Processing Charge (or APC) is paid on your behalf by an RCUK Research Council, then that article must published under a Creative Commons Attribution licence.
+For instance, if an Article Processing Charge (or APC) is paid on your behalf by an RCUK Research Council, then that article must be published under a Creative Commons Attribution licence.
 It may also be that some outside organization owns the copyright in your research.
 You should check any relevant paperwork and websites connected with any organization that has supported your research before you seek to publish it.

 For more information please contact the University Research Office:

-Updated by C. Greasley 12/2/16
+Updated by C. Greasley 2nd February 2018

 1,273 total views, 0 views today